Netley to Botley walk

 Rail ticket: buy an off peak day return to Netley all routes permitted.
 If extending your walk to Sholing, your Netley ticket will be valid if you return via Southampton Central.
 However, if you return via Fareham, in theory you will need in addition to your Netley ticket a single from Sholing to Netley.

 The Cedar Tea Rooms (Café in the Park – Royal Victoria Park, Netley) (tel 02380 454296) open seven days a week, closing 5 pm April to September, and 4 pm October to March.
+NOTE: CLOSED for refurbishment summer 2021.

 The Prince Consort pub on Victoria Road (tel 02380 452676) is half a mile from Netley Station and serves as a very pleasant pub stop for those finishing the walk in Netley.
 For directions to the pub, see the directions to Sholing.